 Just like a piece of jewelry that adds the finishing touch to an outfit, a window box overflowing with colorful blooms adds the finishing touch to your home’s exterior.
 Of course, window box planters aren’t limited to decorating windows.
 In fact, their shape makes them highly suited to many areas around your home, including mounting on fences, lining the railing around a deck, adding a touch of color to a front entry, or jazzing up a patio.
 You can even mount a window box indoors, an especially nice option for a sunny window in an upper-level apartment.

 That said, many beginning gardeners find the wide variety of choices at their local nursery to be a bit intimidating, as window boxes come in a range of sizes, styles, and materials.
-And then there’s the big question: what are the best flowers and foliage to plant in a window box?
+Then there’s the big question: what are the best flowers and foliage to plant in a window box?

 One of the biggest choices you’ll need to make when choosing a window box is the material.
 There are quite a few commonly used materials, each with their own pros and cons.